 How We’re Teaching Generosity

-Our Aunt goes on mission trips to Uganda every few years and showed him a small piggy bank.
-She explained that the money would be used to buy food for children in Uganda who are hungry.
+She explained that the money would buy food for hungry children in Uganda.
 I was so proud as we watched him put his quarters in the piggy bank without being asked.
 He wanted to give his money so the children had food to eat.

-How are You Teaching Kids about Money?
+How Are You Teaching Kids about Money?

 I loved reading this!
 I especially enjoyed your anecdote on giving.
 It is amazing how much they learn from us, isn’t it?
 Congratulations on already raising a financially wise child who has empathy and compassion.
 Congratulations on the new baby by the way.
 How is your toddler adjusting to having a sibling?